flowxo/flowxo-services-trello-example/README.md

 - Add a Card - invalid card copy URL (success)
 - New Card - finds 1 new item (success)

-### Notes About Integration Tests
+#### Notes About Integration Tests

-We plan to improve our integration test tooling soon, and add some much-needed features.
+We plan to improve our integration test tooling soon, and add some much needed features.
 For now, the idea is to create a sequence of reproducible test methods that prove that the service fundamentally works.
 The whole sequence should take no longer than a few minutes to work through.

 When you start developing for a service, you should ask Flow XO for access to a shared test account.
 Then run your tests against this account.
 That way, we don't need to find/replace ID's as we have here.
 For testing updates, use a persistent record (mark it _DO NOT DELETE_) that always exists and is ready to run tests against.